-- You defer paying taxes on your contract’s interest until you receive money from the contract.
-Tax-deferred interest means the money in your contract can grow faster.
+- You defer paying taxes on any gain in your contract until you receive money from the contract.
+Tax-deferred growth means the money stays in your contract and has potential to grow faster.

 - After a period of time specified by your contract you may then receive the amount allowed by your contract in a lump sum, over a set period of time, or as income for the rest of your life.
 This is known as the distribution phase.

 Allianz variable annuities: